 The Clear Idea

-Opportunities were costed, processes refined, strategies developed, and people put in place.
+Opportunities were costed, processes refined, strategies developed and people put in place.

-It was exciting, risky, fun, addictive, chaotic, organised, sometimes essential, sometimes ego-driven, challenging, scary but always ultimately rewarding.
+It was exciting, risky, fun, addictive, chaotic, organised, sometimes essential, sometimes ego-driven, challenging, scary… but ultimately, always rewarding.

 Questions to ask yourself

-Why do you want to grow?
+Why do I want to grow?

 What are the costs attached to this phase?